 Yosemite National Park

-Activity: Extended eco-tours
+- Activity: Extended eco-tours

-According to the National Park Service, about 80 percent of visitors to Yosemite never venture beyond Yosemite Valley, which only makes up a minute percentage of this 1,190-square-mile park.
-To truly grasp the wonder that turned famed naturalist John Muir into Yosemite’s chief advocate, go a little further down the trail with Incredible Adventures, an eco-tour company based in San Francisco.
+According to the National Park Service, about 80 percent of visitors to Yosemite never venture beyond Yosemite Valley, which makes up a minute percentage of this 1,190-square-mile park.
+To truly grasp the wonder that turned famed naturalist John Muir into Yosemite’s chief advocate, go a little farther down the trail with Incredible Adventures, an eco-tour company based in San Francisco.
 (It’s one of the few outfitters to hold an NPS permit that allows it to give guided hikes in the park.)

 Yellowstone’s Grand Prismatic Spring is the largest hot spring in the United States and the third largest in the world.